-- P1.
-Use of block ciphers with Java's default cryptographic mode.
-When only the cipher algorithm is invoked (without a specific mode defined), the default cryptographic mode used in specific providers (SunJCE and SunPKCS11) is the ECB, which is considered unsafe. - P2.
-Use of CBC encryption mode together with a nonrandom IV.
-An IV should be neither static nor predictable (for example an IV consisting of 0's or sequential numbers) [4, 11], otherwise the resulting cryptographic scheme is not considered safe. - P3.
-Use of CTR encryption mode together with a static counter value.
-It does not constitute a safe cryptographic scheme as it is not IND-CPA secure. - P4.
-Use of hard-coded IVs.
-Developers have to generate IVs dynamically for two reasons: (a) preventing adversaries from obtaining the specific primitive's value, and (b) generating different values for the IV in each cryptographic stage [4]. - P5.
-Use of constant IV.
-A constant IV or an IV reuse renders many cryptographic schemes IND-CPA insecure, as the IV constitutes the only primitive introducing randomness in a cryptographic procedure and using a constant or a static IV frequently results in producing the same ciphertext.
-An IV can be constant without being hard-coded if, for example, is randomly generated but used more than once. - P6.
+- P6.
 Deriving IVs from keys or messages.
-This practice makes the IV non-random and predictable [4, 11] and is considered to be insecure. - P7.
+This practice makes the IV non-random and predictable [4, 9] and is considered to be insecure. - P7.
 Generating IVs from cipher's blocksize, based on byte array creation.
 Many developers generate the IVs manually by initializing a vector having the size of cipher's blocksize with the default values of the creation of a byte array (bytearray = new byte[]), in combination with nextbytes() method of Random class.
 There are also cases where not even the Random class is utilized.
-It has to be noted that Random class use is not a proper practice, while deriving the IV without introducing any randomness, using Java default values to a byte array, makes the IV non-random and predictable [4, 11]. - P8.
+It has to be noted that Random class use is not a proper practice, while deriving the IV without introducing any randomness, using Java default values to a byte array, makes the IV non-random and predictable [4, 9]. - P8.
 Use of predictable PRNG seeds.
 The seed of the PRNG constitutes an important factor in constructing a secure cryptographic scheme.
-Developers should use non predictable seeds with PRNGs, so as to generate a high entropy key and not weaken PRNG's strength [10].
-It is also essential to note that the setSeed() method of the SecureRandom Java class produces a predictable seed and must not be used in the key generation process [15].
+Developers should use non predictable seeds with PRNGs, so as to generate a high entropy key and not weaken PRNG's strength [8].
+It is also essential to note that the setSeed() method of the SecureRandom Java class produces a predictable seed and must not be used in the key generation process [12].